K-5 Academics Overview

 The first unit is focused on volume, and includes a review of multiplication facts and multi-digit multiplication strategies.
 In Unit 2, students use what they know about equivalent fractions to add and subtract fractions.
 Unit 3 extends students’ understandings of place value and the properties of operations to help students develop powerful strategies for computing fluently with decimals.
 In Unit 4 they refine powerful multiplication and division strategies, including the array model and the standard algorithm for multiplication.

 In Unit 5 students learn to multiply and divide fractions.
 Unit 6 introduces new geometric concepts, including coordinate graphing and the use of hierarchies to classify two-dimensional shapes by their properties.

 In Unit 7 students develop accurate and efficient strategies for dividing whole numbers, decimals, and fractions (unit fractions by whole numbers, and whole numbers by unit fractions).
 Unit 8 integrates science, engineering, and math.
 In this final unit, students apply the understandings and skills they have developed over the year as they study solar energy and designing solar homes.

-The K-5 English Language Arts curriculum equips teachers to fully implement the Illinois Learning Standards.
-Foundational reading skills are a focus at the primary grades and systematic and explicit phonics instruction is embedded in all the literacy components.
+The K-5 English Language Arts curriculum implements the Illinois Learning Standards.
+Foundational reading skills are a focus at the primary grades and phonics instruction is included in all the literacy components.
 Students participate in daily independent reading and every classroom has access to engaging, culturally relevant, diverse texts.
-Skills and strategies focus on helping all students comprehend complex text with an emphasis on both literature and informational text.
-Writing is embedded throughout all content areas with an emphasis on narrative, informational and opinion writing.
-Students engage in both creative and technical writing.
+Skills and strategies focus on helping all students comprehend texts with an emphasis on both literature and informational text.
+Writing is also included throughout all content areas with an emphasis on narrative, informational, and opinion writing.
+Students learn both creative and technical writing.
 Direct instruction and modeling of grammar is a part of all of the ELA instructional components.